Best practices for maintenance of FRF in turbine EHC system

 What is a Turbine EH System ?

-Due to high steam pressure & temperature in the vicinity of a steam turbine, as safety compliance, it is a mandate to use Fire Resistant Fluids (FRF) for hydraulic control of the EHC system.
-A specially designed synthetic fluid called tri-xylenyl phosphate ester demonstrates best fire resistant properties for the application.
+Since there is high steam pressure & temperature surrounding a steam turbine from a safety compliance perspective, it is mandatory to use Fire Resistant Fluids (FRF) for hydraulic control of the EHC system.
+A synthetic fluid with chemical tri-xylenyl phosphate ester, specially designed for the application, provides the most exposure to fire resistance.

-Phosphate esters (which are being used as FRF in EHC systems) are manufactured under controlled environment through the esterification of phosphoric acid, where water is a by-product.
+Phosphate esters (used as FRF in EHC systems) are produced in a controlled environment via the esterification of phosphoric acid with the by-product water

 Phosphoric Acid + Alcohol → Phosphate Ester + Water